+P195 was a presence of (had presence)

+Domain:

+E93 Presence

+Range:

+E18 Physical Thing

+Quantification:

+many to one, necessary (1,1:0,n)

+Scope note:

 This property associates an instance of E93 Presence with the instance of E18 Physical Thing of which it represents a temporal restriction (i.e.: a time-slice) of the thing's trajectory through spacetime.
 In other words, it describes where the instance of E18 Physical Thing was or moved around within a given time-span.
 Instantiating this property constitutes a necessary part of the identity of the respective instance of E93 Presence.

-This property is a strong shortcut of the fully developed path from E18 Physical Thing through P196 defines, E92 Spacetime Volume, P166 was a presence of (had presence), E93 Presence.
+This property is a strong shortcut of the fully developed path from E18 Physical Thing through P196 defines , E92 Spacetime Volume, P166 was a presence of (had presence) to E93 Presence.

+Examples:

-- Johann Joachim Winckelmann's whereabouts in December 1755 (E93) was a presence of Johann Joachim Winckelmann (E21) (Wiencke, 2020) - Johann Joachim Winckelmann's whereabouts from November 19 1755 until April 9 1768 (E93) was a presence of Johann Joachim Winckelmann (E21) (Wiencke, 2020)
+Johann Joachim Winckelmann's whereabouts in December 1755 (E93) was a presence of Johann Joachim Winckelmann (E21).
+(Wiencke, 1998) Johann Joachim Winckelmann's whereabouts from 19th November 19 1755 until 9th April

-'''

-\begin{aligned} \text{P195}(\textbf{x},\textbf{y}) &\Rightarrow \text{E93}(\textbf{x}) \\ \text{P195}(\textbf{x},\textbf{y}) &\Rightarrow \text{E18}(\textbf{y}) \\ \text{P195}(\textbf{x},\textbf{y}) &\Leftrightarrow (\exists \textbf{z})[\text{E92}(\textbf{z}) \land \text{P166}(\textbf{z},\textbf{x}) \land \text{P196i}(\textbf{z},\textbf{y})] \end{aligned}

-'''
+1768 (E93) was a presence of Johann Joachim Winckelmann (E21).
+(Wiencke, 1998)

+In First Order I logic:

+$P195(x,y) \Rightarrow E93(x)$

+$P195(x,y) \Rightarrow E18(y)$

+$P195(x,y) \Leftrightarrow (\exists z)[E92(z) \land P166(z,x) \land P196i(z,y)]$

 P196 defines (is defined by)

+Domain:

+E18 Physical Thing

+Range:

+C E92 Spacetime Volume

+Quantification:

-one to one, necessary (1,1:0,1)
+- one to one, necessary (1,1:0,1)

+Scope note:

 This property associates an instance of E18 Physical Thing with the instance of E92 Spacetime Volume that constitutes the complete trajectory of its geometric extent through spacetime for the whole time of the existence of the instance of E18 Physical Thing.

 An instance of E18 Physical Thing not only occupies a particular geometric space at each instant of its existence, but in the course of its existence it also forms a trajectory through spacetime, which occupies a real, that is phenomenal, volume in spacetime, i.e., the instance of E92 Spacetime Volume this property associates it with.
 This real spatiotemporal extent of the instance of E18 Physical Thing is regarded as being unique, in all its details and fuzziness; the identity and existence of the E92 Spacetime Volume depends uniquely on the identity of the instance of E18 Physical Thing, whose existence defines it.
-It constitutes a phenomenal spacetime volume as defined in CRMgeo (Doerr and Hiebel 2013).
+It constitutes a phenomenal

+spacetime volume as defined in CRMgeo (Doerr & Hiebel, 2013).